nhv303/funix-data-science/README.md

 # funix-data-science
-My data science learning journey at funix
+My final project in the data science course at funix.
+The project requires to take any real-life interested topic and develop a data science project by implementing learned knowledge and skills.